glburman/pure-js-input-mask/Readme.md

 ### Description

+The class MaskedInputs handles masking keystrokes, while mask definitions (of class MaskDefinition) are stored in a separate file for easy maintenance.
+Definitions are imported into the (your) form page and the form's masked inputs are then initialized using a static method on the MaskedInputs class.
+Data is kept in the input itself, formatted.

 **mask-definitions.js**

 Defines named inputs masks (e.g. 'Telephone10').
 The file provded has definitions for a 10-digit Telephone number and for a MM/DD/YYYY date input (standard input, not a date picker).